Nick Fury: Powers, abilities, and equipment

 Fury has access to a wide variety of equipment and weaponry designed by S.H.I.E.L.D. technicians.
 He wears a S.H.I.E.L.D. uniform made of 9-ply Kevlar (able to withstand ballistic impact up to .45 caliber bullets) and a Beta cloth (type C), a fire-resistant material, which has a kindling temperature of 1700 °F. Fury uses various types of handguns, including a .15 caliber needle gun, a government issue .45 caliber automatic, a captured German Luger in 9mm Parabellum, a modified semi-automatic Walther PPK in 9 mm Parabellum, and the Ingram MAC-10 machine pistol in .45 ACP.

 As the director of S.H.I.E.L.D., Fury has access to the entire S.H.I.E.L.D. highly advanced arsenal of weaponry; various air, land, and sea craft provided by S.H.I.E.L.D.; and numerous S.H.I.E.L.D. paraphernalia, including a radio-link tie and a bulletproof suit.
 Due to his high-ranking status, even when S.H.I.E.L.D. is directed by Tony Stark, Norman Osborn and Steve Rogers, Fury retains access to several S.H.I.E.L.D. warehouses and paraphernalia that are unknown to anyone else but him.

 After his transformation into The Unseen, Nick Fury now possesses the same Cosmic Awareness as the Watchers, which grants him the ability to observe different timelines, allowing him to see the past, present and even possible futures of every alternate timeline.

 Other versions

 1602

-In the 1602 miniseries, Nick Fury appears as Sir Nicholas Fury, Queen Elizabeth I's chief of intelligence.
-His character was modeled after Queen Elizabeth's real-life spymaster Sir Francis Walsingham.
+An alternate universe version of Nick Fury appears in Marvel 1602.
+This version is Nicholas Fury, Queen Elizabeth I's chief of intelligence.
+Fury is modeled after Francis Walsingham, a real spymaster who worked for Elizabeth.

 Avataars

-In the Avataars: Covenant of the Shield miniseries Nick Fury appears as Regent Nicholas, who watches over the throne of Avalon "with his elite guard as its shield".
+An alternate universe version of Nick Fury appears in Avataars: Covenant of the Shield.
+This version is Regent Nicholas, guardian of the throne of Avalon.

 Deadpool Merc with a Mouth

-Deadpool visits a universe where the Wild West still exists, and Nick Fury is the sheriff of a town there.
+An alternate universe version of Nick Fury appears in Deadpool: Merc with a Mouth.
+This version is the sheriff of a town in a universe where the Wild West still exists.

 Earth X

-In the Earth X universe, Nick Fury is dead.
-Several LMDs still exist and fight against Cold War-era communists, such as the current leader of Russia, Piotr Rasputin.
-One attacks Piotr when he is meeting with Captain America's party.